RAS-University/robotic-courses/docs/MPC.md

     </figure>
 </div>

 This is not an optimal solution, we can't leave the satellite in that state as it will yields a cost value of infinity.
-Instead, what is better is to try to bring back the system to the origin, i.e. $\bar{x}(t) \to 0$.
-This will make the term $\bar{x}(t)^T Q \bar{x}(t)$ in the cost function (2) decrease over time, thus the integral will converge to a finite value.
+Instead, what is better is to try to bring back the system to the origin, i.e. $x(t) \to 0$.
+This will make the term $x(t)^T Q x(t)$ in the cost function (2) decrease over time, thus the integral will converge to a finite value.
 This is a much better solution as it minimizes the cost function $J$.

 <div class="images">
     <figure>